Dog's journey at Animal Cancer Care and Research Center inspires owners, clinical professionals

 Inspiration to everyone

-With dogged perseverance from Joe and compassionate care from clinicians and staff at the Animal Cancer Care and Research Center in Roanoke, Joe beat initial expectations of a few more months for his life after a lymphoma diagnosis, not just lingering but thriving from spring 2021 to fall 2023, when he was overtaken by a second form of cancer.
+With dogged perseverance from Joe and compassionate care from clinicians and staff at the Animal Cancer Care and Research Center (ACCRC) in Roanoke, Joe beat initial expectations of a few more months for his life after a lymphoma diagnosis, not just lingering but thriving from spring 2021 to fall 2023, when he was overtaken by a second form of cancer.

-“Joe personified the spirit of our mission at the ACCRC,” said Dan Vruink, administrator of the ACCRC, a translational research center and teaching hospital of the Virginia-Maryland College of Veterinary Medicine.
+“Joe personified the spirit of our mission at the ACCRC,” said Dan Vruink, administrator of the center, a translational research center and teaching hospital of the Virginia-Maryland College of Veterinary Medicine.
 “His battle against cancer served as an inspiration to everyone involved in his care.”

 Fun and frightening moments

-From day one, Jeanne, Mike, Maggie and Joe were inseparable.
+From day one, Jeanne, Mike, Maggie, and Joe were inseparable.
 Jeanne Mayo, a nurse in the Lewis-Gale Cardiac Cath Lab, would take the dogs on hikes to Dragon’s Tooth, Tinker Cliffs, and Green Hill Park.
 Joe loved playing ball in the backyard.

 “They were always together and always wanted to be with us, no matter what we were doing,” Mike Mayo said of Maggie and Joe.
 “They slept together and even went to the vet together as support for the other one getting seen.”